GirlGuiding North West England · The Serengeti, Tanzania

 This isn't a trip you sign up for.
 It's a trip you earn.

-The International Girl Guide Serengeti placement opened to girls across the United Kingdom.
+The International Girl Guide Tanzania placement opened to girls across the United Kingdom.
 One thousand applied.
 Fifteen were selected.
 Eleanor is one of them — representing GirlGuiding North West England on the world stage.

 Getting here wasn't straightforward.
 Eleanor went through multiple application stages, including two offsite camping weekends with practical challenges and assessed tests — designed to evaluate skill, character and resilience under real conditions, not classroom conditions.
 She didn't just pass.
 She was chosen.

+Representing herself.
+Representing her group.
+Representing her town.
 Representing Greater Manchester.
 Representing North West England.
 Representing every girl who was told the shortlist was too short for her.

 Stage One